What is BGA (Ball Grid Array)?

 This improves the reliability of the welding process and reduces the risk of assembly defects.

-BGA technology is compatible with a variety of materials and design requirements, making it suitable for different applications.
+BGA technology is compatible with various materials and design configurations, making it suitable for a wide range of applications across industries.

 BGA PCBA Project